Welcome,

 process and inspiration

-Back in the studio, I work with materials that come from the earth itself— natural fibres, handmade papers, non-toxic pigments, graphite, pencil, sumi and botanical inks, mulberry paper, wool, linen, silks, cotton.
+I work with materials that come from the earth itself— natural fibres, handmade papers, non-toxic pigments, graphite, pencil, sumi and botanical inks, mulberry paper, wool, linen, silks, cotton.
 My practice relies on using natural materials and sustainable approaches without compromising our natural environment.

-Because when we really connect with nature, something shifts.
+Because when we really connect with nature, we find meaning and calm and belonging.

 And that’s what my work is all about.